k-ivan/tabs-slider/README.md

 ### `.show(index)`
 This method allows you to programmatically navigate to the specified index to the slide.

+### `.recalcStyles()`
+This method allows you to recalculate styles, if a block with tabs was hidden or content was loaded into tabs.

 ### `.destroy()`
 This method stops the plugin.
 To reinitialize, you need to call the constructor again.